bahumuhawa/bahumuhawa/README.md

 - 👋 Hi, I’m Umu
 - 👀 I’m interested in coding, web development & UI/UX designs.
-- 🌱 I’m currently learning new frameworks, improving my skills in frontend/backend development, and exploring the latest trends in UI/UX.
+- 🌱 I’m currently learning new frameworks, improving my skills in frontend/backend development & exploring the latest trends in UI/UX.
 - 💞️ I’m looking to collaborate on exciting open-source projects,innovative web applications & user-centric designs.
 - 📫 How to reach me you can reach me via email at bahumuhawa96@gmail.com or connect with me on LinkedIn.